lucasfcosta/blog/_posts/2022-06-01-ux-patterns-cli-tools.md

 <img style="margin-bottom: -18px; max-height: 500px;" src="/assets/cli-ux/termui-go.gif" alt="Go's termui library showing a bunch of animated charts, and a beautiful organised layout.">
 <center><i>A few of <code>termui</code>'s capabilities in display: animated charts and widgets in an organised layout.</i></center>

-> ⚠ When using colours and emojis, you must ensure the user's terminal supports them.
-Otherwise, users will see a bunch of weird characters in their terminals.

 <br>